MichaelHoltonPrice/price_et_al_tikal_rc/README.md

     -   LICENSE.md
     -   README.md

+## Run all analysis scripts
-## Rather than running each individual script as described in the remainder of this README, all the scripts can be run with the following command:
+Rather than running each individual script as described in the remainder of this README, all the scripts can be run with the following command:
 ```R
 source("run_all_analysis_scripts.R")
 ```